Shopify/react-native-skia/docs/docs/paint/overview.md

 ---
 id: overview
-title: Paint
+title: Painting
 sidebar_label: Overview
 slug: /paint/overview
 ---

-Anytime you draw something in Skia and want to specify what color it is, how it blends with the background, or what style to draw it in, you specify those attributes in a paint.
+Anytime you draw something in Skia, you may want to specify what color it is, how it blends with the background, or what style to draw it in.
-In React Native Skia, there are many ways to specify a paint.

-The following properties to the Paint component:
+In React Native Skia, these attributes can be specified as properties or as children of a drawing component (`<Rect />`, or `<Circle />` for instance) or a `<Group />`.
+There is also a `<Paint />` component which can be assigned directly to a drawing or group via its reference.

+The following painting attributes can be assigned as properties:
 * [color](properties.md#color)
 * [blendMode](properties.md#blendMode)
 * [style](properties.md#style)